 - If an employee becomes unwell, the Personnel Administration Department at the Administrative Management Headquarters immediately responds, follows up and provides support until the employee can return to his/her work.

-Taikisha has set up the Taikisha Group Health Insurance Association and opened an online physical and mental health counseling service called Health Counseling Dial 24, through which it provides speedy and appropriate support to help employees and their family members eliminate any concerns and worries about physical and mental health.
+Taikisha has set up the Taikisha Group Health Insurance Association and opened an online physical and mental health counseling service called Physical and Mental Health Consultation, through which it provides speedy and appropriate support to help employees and their family members eliminate any concerns and worries about physical and mental health.
 This is done through counseling given by specialized counseling staff who are experienced doctors, health nurses, nurses, registered dietitians, etc., 24 hours a day, 365 days a year.

 Concurrently with the introduction of the stress check system in accordance with the revised Industrial Health and Safety Act, Taikisha has established a mechanism that can provide employees with the opportunity to monitor their mental state and cope with stresses and support employees in doing so.